hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/10_community.md

 * Need to set aside time outside of class to respond to all students: can be quick, 15-30 sec responses per student

 #### Mechanism for Gauging Efficacy
-How are students responding each day?
+Student observation: How are students responding each day?
 Is the teacher learning names? ;)

 #### Expected Hurdles and Plans to Overcome